Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 As you can see, there are several ways to track the ROI of your marketing campaigns.
 You don’t have to admit defeat if you’re unable to tie revenue to an exact marketing tactic.

 Play around with these formulas and see which works for you.
+Additionally, use this marketing automation dashboard to streamline your marketing efforts and make them more effective.

 Remember: Attempting to tie as much revenue as you can to a specific channel or activity is still better than nothing.